 The University of Victoria’s Department of Theatre has announced the addition of two new faculty members for the fall session whose outstanding credentials are certain to enhance the already stellar reputation of the department.

-The first of the new hires is Michael Elliot.
+The first of the new hires is Michael Elliott.

 A former lawyer, Michael trained as an actor at the Birmingham School of Acting in the UK and had 14 years experience as a professional actor prior to becoming a voice teacher and coach.

-“While in London I often enjoyed going to theatres in the West End and to the Globe or RSC and seeing actors I’ve coached in drama school treading the boards,” said Elliot.
+“While in London I often enjoyed going to theatres in the West End and to the Globe or RSC and seeing actors I’ve coached in drama school treading the boards,” said Elliott.

 “Seeing these actors succeeding in their careers is very satisfying, even though I’ve only had a small influence in their training.
 I can only imagine how exciting it is going to be to watch students grow over three or four years, and then go on to create theatre in Victoria and across Canada.”